2023 Annual Meeting

-Please remember to send your dues if you have not done so.
-We also have received another match from a generous donor.
-Any funds up to $10,000 will be matched.
-Help us to continue our work on the lake.
+Please remember to send your dues if you have not done so and help us to continue our work on the lake.

 KLWA is a 501(c)(3) tax-exempt organization (All donations are tax-deductible where allowed by law).